clementsallan/check_linux_updates/README.md

  * "Grouping" capability exists for convenience.
  * Tested with Python 2.7 + Fabric 1.8.3 + Paramiko 1.11.0
  * No capability to select authentication scheme at this point.
-     * You may need to enter password for each host when password-less sudo is not allowed.
+     * You will need to enter a password for each host when password-less sudo is not configured.
  * Not tested on venv.

 # Preparation